rashmen77/parkngo/README.md

 <h2>Park N Go</h2>

-Parkngo is Web Application(mvp) that allows one to browse through all the different parking lots in the city, and pay and reserve a spot.
+Parkngo is Web Application that allows one to browse through all the different parking lots in the city, and pay and reserve a spot.
 Once you pay, the app will generate you a QR code that you will present at arrival to the paid parking lot.
 Also, a user can list his/her property.

 Front-end: React.js, Redux, JavaScript, CSS, ReactMapboxGL</br>
 Back-end: Node.js, Express, MongoDB